django-helpdesk/django-helpdesk/CONTRIBUTING.rst

 -------

-If you don't mind testing pre-releases (don't use in production!), we appreciate continuous feedback on the `develop` branch, which is our work toward the next major release.
+If you don't mind testing pre-releases (don't use in production!), we appreciate continuous feedback on the `master` branch, which is our work toward the next major release.
 Please file bug reports, and tag the report with the "pre-release" tag.